-The Commission published a series of recommendations in its report Escaping The Fragility Trap in April 2018 (download it below).
+The Commission published a series of recommendations in its report Escaping The Fragility Trap in April 2018.
 The report highlights the importance of being realistic about what can be achieved in the context of fragility, as well as calling for greater attention to be paid to delivering basic security and jobs in states affected by conflict and instability.

 Alongside the main report, the Commission also published a series of five country studies – Afghanistan, Burundi, Lebanon, Pakistan, Sierra Leone – and two background studies, A legitimacy chain approach to security sector reform and Fragility in the data.
 All of these can be accessed on the IGC's Fragility Commission's webpage.